145 Beacon

 Nathan Matthews died in August of 1904.
 After his death, Albertine Matthews and their daughter, Caroline, moved 456 Beacon to live with Nathan and Ellen (Sargent) Matthews, and then to the Hotel Vendome, where Albertine Matthews died in December of 1907.
 Albert Matthews, an author and historian, moved to an apartment at the Hotel Cambridge at 483 Beacon.

-By 1905, 145 Beacon was the home of note broker Walter Abel Underwood and his wife, Angie Eleanor (Ellis) Underwood.
+By 1905, 145 Beacon was the home of note broker Walter Abeel Underwood and his wife, Angie Eleanor (Ellis) Underwood.
 They previously had lived in Brookline.
 They also maintained a home in Cohasset, which had become their primary residence by 1906.

-By 1906, 145 Beacon was the home of Dr. William Lothrop Edwards, a physician, and his wife, Alice (Loring) Edwards.
+By the 1905-1906 winter season, 145 Beacon was the home of Dr. William Lothrop Edwards and his wife, Alice (Loring) Edwards.
+He was a physician and maintained his office in the house.
 In 1905, they had lived at 125 Beacon.
 They continued to live at 145 Beacon in 1907, but by 1908 had moved to 33 Gloucester.

-On April 12, 1907, 145 Beacon was acquired from William A. Gardner and Augustus P. Gardner by Mary Wallingford (Herrick) Dame, the widow of liquor dealer Frank O. Dame.
+On April 12, 1907, 145 Beacon was acquired from William A. Gardner and Augustus P. Gardner by Mary Wallingford (Herrick) Dame, the widow of liquor dealer Frank O’Brion Dame.
 She lived at 459 Marlborough during the 1906-1907 winter season and moved thereafter to Brookline, where she died in June of 1908.
 She does not appear to have lived at 145 Beacon.

 145 Beacon was not listed in the 1908 and 1909 Blue Books.